OeMga-me/oemga-core/README.md

 ## Technical Overview

-**oemga-core** is the central firmware repository for the OeMga platform, targeting the **oemga_alpha** (nRF54L15) hardware.
-This repository facilitates the development of wearable bio-sensors, including EMG, EEG, and fNIRS devices.
+**oemga-core** is the central firmware repository for the OeMga platform.

-By utilizing a Docker-based toolchain, this project ensures that all contributors build with the exact same compiler and SDK versions, eliminating environment-related inconsistencies.
+We are starting with **OeMga α (oemga_alpha)** as the foundational product, but the architecture is intentionally **multi-board**: this repo will grow to support additional OEMGA modules and hardware revisions over time.

+To keep builds reproducible across contributors and machines, `oemga-core` uses a **Docker-first toolchain** and a pinned **NCS/Zephyr workspace**, ensuring everyone builds with the same SDK + compiler versions and avoiding environment-driven inconsistencies.

 ## Workspace Architecture